What is the contraceptive implant?

 When will I be fertile again?

-Progestogen levels are not detectable within a week of removal.
+There is a rapid return to fertility after removal.
 Most people return to their normal menstrual cycle and fertility within a month of removing the implant.
 If you do not want to be pregnant you need to use other contraception as soon as it is removed.

 What are the benefits of the implant?